 Otherwise known as dextrose prolotherapy, this technique involves injecting of a mixture of Dextrose (glucose) and local anesthetic into painful ligaments and joints.
 The idea was to cause thickening, tightening and strengthening of the tissues through scarring.
 Studies confirm that indeed the results lead to about a 40% increase in collagen fibre strength and cross sectional area of tendons and ligaments.
 Dextrose prolotherapy has also been shown to reduce pain in arthritic joints.

 MBBS Grad.
 Dip.
 Musculoskeletal Med.

-Victor Wilk is a Musculoskeletal Physician and Medical Director of the Brighton Spinal Group.
-He is a past president of the Australasian Faculty of Musculoskeletal Medicine.
-From a background originally in sports medicine in the early 1980s, Victor has over 20 years of experience in dealing with acute and chronic back pain problems.
-He has completed a post graduate diploma in Musculoskeletal Medicine and a masters degree in Pain Medicine.
-In addition to his work at Brighton, he has developed guidelines for managing low back pain for the Royal Australian College of General Practitioners, and regularly gives lectures and seminars to doctors and allied health professionals in Australia and overseas.
-He maintains an open minded holistic approach in diagnosing and managing difficult spinal problems.
-At Brighton he oversees pain management programs utilising the onsite gymnasium.
-Specific treatments used also include prolotherapy, platelet rich plasma and cortisone injections for muscle and tendon problems.
+Victor Wilk is a Musculoskeletal Physician and Medical Director of BSSC with over 20 years experience in treating muscle, joint and spinal problems.
+Initially training in sports medicine in the 1980s, he then completed a post graduate diploma in Musculoskeletal Medicine and a masters degree in Pain Medicine.
+Victor was president of the Australasian Faculty of Musculoskeletal Medicine – a training organisation for Australian and new Zealand doctors and continues to give lectures both locally and internationally.
+He maintains an open minded holistic approach in diagnosing and managing knee, hip, shoulder and spinal pain.
+Specific therapies used include regenerative injection techniques including dextrose prolotherapy, platelet rich plasma and stem cell injections for muscle, tendon, joint and painful scar problems.
 Dr Wilk also performs x-ray guided injections and denervation techniques for chronic spinal pain, headaches and sciatica at the Alfred Centre, Melbourne.